-Public Utility Commission of Texas (PUCT): Outages surpassed 2.5 million on July 8 due to Hurricane Beryl.
-The overwhelming majority of these are in the CenterPoint territory.
-As of July 16, there were about 106k hurricane related outages remaining in the state with more than 2.6 million customers restored after Hurricane Beryl made landfall.
-There are approximately 96k outages in the CenterPoint service territory, Entergy is reporting about 4,500 and TNMP reports about 3,000.
+Public Utility Commission of Texas (PUCT): As of July 17, there were about 43K hurricane related outages remaining in the state with over 2.65 million customers restored after Hurricane Beryl made landfall.
+There are approximately 36K outages in the CenterPoint service territory.
+Both Entergy and TNMP are reporting about 1,000 outages each.